metosin/reitit/README.md

 ; nil
 ```

-Some middleware and a handler:
+Define some middleware and a new handler:

 ```clj
 (defn wrap [handler id]